weakish/whci/python-style.md

 Try to use variables as constants when possible.
 Consider importing [const.py][].
 [const.py]: https://github.com/weakish/whci/blob/master/const.py

-Prefer tuple over list and dictionaries:
+Prefer tuple over list and dictionaries for immutable values:

 For example, use `namedtuple('Dict', 'x y')(1, 2)` for `{'x': 1, 'y': 2}`.